Gushel-Mukai varieties: Periods of Gushel--Mukai varieties

-where $\widetilde O(\Lambda)$ is a subgroup of index 2, called the {\em stable orthogonal group,} of the isometry group~$ O(\Lambda)$ of the lattice $\Lambda$, has the structure of an irreducible quasi-projective variety of dimension~20 (see \cite[Section~5]{dim2} for more details).\ It is a period domain for both GM fourfolds and double EPW sextics.
+where $\widetilde O(\Lambda)\subset O(\Lambda)$ is a subgroup of index 2 called the {\em stable orthogonal group,} has the structure of an irreducible quasiprojective variety of dimension~20 (see \cite[Section~5]{dim2} for more details).\ It is a period domain for both GM fourfolds and double EPW sextics.

 The domain $\cD$ carries a nontrivial canonical involution~$r_\cD$ corresponding to the double cover $\cD\to O(\Lambda)\backslash \Omega^+$.\ If $\wp\colon\EPW\to \cD$ is the (extended) period map for double EPW sextics, it is related to the duality involution $r$ of $\EPW$ defined in Section~\ref{se25} by the relation